 Solutions obtained in the experiment include:

-The participants also reported experiences of enhanced functioning, including: low inhibition and anxiety, capacity to restructure problem in larger context, enhanced fluency and flexibility of ideation, heightened capacity for visual imagery and fantasy, increased ability to concentrate, heightened empathy with external processes and objects, heightened empathy with people, subconscious data more accessible, association of dissimilar ideas, heightened motivation to obtain closure, visualizing the completed solution.
+The participants also reported experiences of enhanced functioning, including: low inhibition and anxiety, capacity to restructure problem in broader context, enhanced fluency and flexibility of ideation, heightened capacity for visual imagery and fantasy, increased ability to concentrate, heightened empathy with external processes and objects, heightened empathy with people, subconscious data more accessible, association of dissimilar ideas, heightened motivation to obtain closure, visualizing the completed solution.

 Roland Griffiths and his team at Johns Hopkins carried out a breakthrough study showing the relationship between psilocybin use and mystical experiences.
 This double-blind study evaluated the acute and longer-term psychological effects of a high dose of psilocybin relative to a comparison compound.
 The psilocybin was administered under comfortable, supportive conditions, much like the environment we create at Synthesis.

+The participants were psychedelic-naïve adults, reporting regular participation in religious or spiritual activities.
+Two or three sessions were conducted at two-month intervals.
 During the psilocybin session, study participants were encouraged to close their eyes and direct their attention inward.
 Immediately afterwards, study participants completed questionnaires assessing drug effects and mystical experience.
 They completed a similar survey two months after the initial sessions.

 After the two month mark, study participants rated the psilocybin experience as having substantial personal meaning and spiritual significance and attributed sustained positive changes in attitudes and behavior to their psilocybin experience.
 When administered under supportive conditions, psilocybin occasioned experiences were very similar to spontaneously occurring mystical experiences.